zeyuw42/zeyuw42.github.io/_pages/about.md

 # Talks
 ------
+July 2026, Conference on Euler system, at Nisyros, Greece.

+March 2026, at Yale Geometry, Symmetry, and Physics Seminar.

+March 2026, AMS Sectional meeting, at Boston College.

+March 2026, at Boston College Number theory and Representaion Theory Seminar.

+February 2026, Thematic month on the Langlands program, at CIRM.

+Janurary 2026, Volume of Shtukas: general case, Conference on the Relative Langlands Program, at NUS.

 November 2025, Intersection number of Rankin--Selberg cycles on Shtukas, at UC Berkeley RTG Arithmetic Geometry and Number Theory Seminar.